anthonydjr89/CS-499-Capstone/artifacts/databases/Original/README.md

 ## File Descriptions & Code files

 [**travlr/app.js**](./app.js)
-Connected routes and middleware, loading database models before routes.
+-Connected routes and middleware, loading database models before routes.
 Error handling existed but lacked standardized formatting for database errors.

 [**travlr/app_api/models/db.js**](./db.js)
-Connected to MongoDB directly using `mongoose.connect()` without retry or graceful shutdown handling.
+-Connected to MongoDB directly using `mongoose.connect()` without retry or graceful shutdown handling.
 There was no mechanism for reconnecting if the database failed to connect initially.

 [**travlr/app_api/models/travlr.js**](./travlr.js)
-Defined the trip schema for MongoDB.
+-Defined the trip schema for MongoDB.
 Included basic fields and a unique trip code, but no validation or indexing beyond the default unique constraint.

 [**travlr/app_api/controllers/trips.js**](./trips.js)
-Handled CRUD operations for trips.
+-Handled CRUD operations for trips.
 Each request interacted directly with the database without pagination, validation, or consistency checks.

 [**travlr/app_api/controllers/authentication.js**](./authentication.js)
-Registered users and verified login credentials.
+-Registered users and verified login credentials.
 Saved new users directly into the database but exposed raw errors from Mongoose instead of using standardized responses.

 [**travlr/app_api/config/passport.js**](./passport.js)
-Used Passport’s local strategy to validate users by checking their email and password.
+-Used Passport’s local strategy to validate users by checking their email and password.
 Queried the users collection but did not include any attempt tracking or connection resilience.

 ## Result
 The original database implementation worked well for small applications but had limited fault tolerance and optimization.
 It formed a functional starting point for improving connection reliability, validation, and error consistency in the enhanced version.